danyangzz/TNNLS2020-SWCAN/README.md

 ## TNNLS2020-SWCAN
-This is the code for \n
+This is the code for

-Self-weighted Clustering with Adaptive Neighbors \n Feiping Nie, Danyang Wu, Rong Wang, Xuelong Li \n
+Self-weighted Clustering with Adaptive Neighbors

+Feiping Nie, Danyang Wu, Rong Wang, Xuelong Li

-IEEE Transactions on Neural Networks and Learning Systems (TNNLS), 2020 \n
+IEEE Transactions on Neural Networks and Learning Systems (TNNLS), 2020

 ### Code
-  demo_data: glass_uni.mat \n
+  demo_data: glass_uni.mat

-  SWCAN_demo.m: demo_function \n
+  SWCAN_demo.m: demo_function

-  SWCAN_fun.m: SWCAN_function \n
+  SWCAN_fun.m: SWCAN_function

 ### Citation
-If this code is useful to you, we sincerely hope that you can cite our paper \n [bibtex:] \n
+If this code is useful to you, we sincerely hope that you can cite our paper

+[bibtex]

 ```
 @article{nie2020self,